cityssm/tip-of-the-month/2024/01-jan/web-table-to-excel.md

 💡 Note that this tip does not maintain a link to the table on the web page.
 If the table on the web page changes, the spreadsheet will not automatically update to reflect the changes.
-There are ways to maintain a link to the web page, but that was more than what the requestor needed at the time.
+There are ways to maintain a link to the web page using Power Query in Excel, but that was more than what the requestor needed at the time.

 ---